NoelJakse/Research-activities-/Readme.md

 ## Machine learning for density functional theory: application to transition-metal chemistry

-Combining artificial neural networks with density functional theory, this study delivers significantly improved predictions of adiabatic energy differences in transition-metal complexes while retaining the efficiency of DFT calculations.
-The approach demonstrates how data-driven models can overcome intrinsic limitations of conventional exchange-correlation functionals, opening new opportunities for computational materials design and molecular discovery.
+Combining artificial neural networks with density functional theory, this study delivers significantly improved predictions of adiabatic energy differences in transition-metal complexes while retaining the efficiency of DFT calculations [9].
+The approach demonstrates how data-driven models can overcome intrinsic limitations of conventional exchange-correlation functionals, opening new opportunities for computational materials design and molecular discovery, as well as a more reliable baseline for training machine learning interatomic potentials.

 <p align="center">
 <img width="1360" height="452" alt="DFT-ML-Github" src="https://github.com/user-attachments/assets/5b27bd20-c8dc-4a8e-b5dd-30c55a3096cb" />
 </p>

+[9] J. P. Almeida  de Mendonça, L. A. Mariano, E. Devijver, N. Jakse,  and R. Poloni, Journal of Chemical Theory and Computation19, 7555 (2023).
+[DOI](https://pubs.acs.org/action/showCitFormats?doi=10.1021/acs.jctc.3c00600&ref=pdf)

 ---